rishabhagg7/Learning-Backend/youtube-backend/readme.md

 #### Comments

 - `POST /api/v1/comments/:videoId`: Add a comment to a video by video ID by current logged in user
-- `GET /api/v1/comments/:videoId`: Get a list of comments on a video by video ID
+- `GET /api/v1/comments/:videoId`: Get a list of comments on a video by video ID, By default page = 1, limit = 10
 - `PATCH /api/v1/comments/:videoId`: Update comment on a video by video ID of current logged in user
 - `DELETE /api/comments/:id`: Delete comment on a video by video ID of current logged in user